pflyly/Torzu-AppImage/README.md

 ---------------------------------------------------------------

-In this fork, the Torzu AppImage is made using torzu official AppImage-build.sh, and Sudachi Appimage is made using modified appimage-builder.sh of [Citron](https://git.citron-emu.org/Citron/Citron/src/branch/master/appimage-builder.sh) directly instead of upstream using [sharun](https://github.com/VHSgunzo/sharun).
+In this fork, the Torzu and Sudachi Appimage is made using modified appimage-builder.sh of [Citron](https://git.citron-emu.org/Citron/Citron/src/branch/master/appimage-builder.sh) directly instead of upstream using [sharun](https://github.com/VHSgunzo/sharun).

 **It also uses the [uruntime](https://github.com/VHSgunzo/uruntime) which makes use of dwarfs, resulting in a smaller and faster AppImage.**